getpelican/pelican/docs/settings.rst

 `ASCIIDOC_OPTIONS` (``[]``)                                             A list of options to pass to AsciiDoc.
 See the `manpage
                                                                         <http://www.methods.co.nz/asciidoc/manpage.html>`_
 `WITH_FUTURE_DATES` (``True``)                                          If disabled, content with dates in the future will get a
-                                                                        default status of draft.
+                                                                        default status of ``draft``.
 `INTRASITE_LINK_REGEX` (``'[{|](?P<what>.*?)[|}]'``)                    Regular expression that is used to parse internal links.
-                                                                        Default syntax of links to internal files, tags, etc. is to enclose the identifier, say ``filename``, in ``{}`` or ``||``.
+                                                                        Default syntax of links to internal files, tags, etc., is to enclose the identifier, say ``filename``, in ``{}`` or ``||``.
                                                                         Identifier between ``{`` and ``}`` goes into the ``what`` capturing group.
                                                                         For details see :ref:`ref-linking-to-internal-content`.